Soft gluon resummation for gluon fusion $ZH$ production: Numerical Results

-In this section, we present numerical results for $ZH$ associated production at the LHC.
+In this section, we present numerical results for $ZH$-associated production at the LHC.
 The default center-of-mass energy of the incoming protons is set to $13.6$ TeV.
 Unless specified otherwise, our numerical analysis employs the {\tt PDF4LHC21\_40} \cite{PDF4LHCWorkingGroup:2022cjn} parton distribution functions (PDFs) throughout, as provided by {\tt LHAPDF} \cite{Buckley:2014ana}.
 In all these cases, the central set is the standard choice.
 The strong coupling is provided through the {\tt LHAPDF} routine.
 The fine structure constant is taken as $\alpha \simeq 1/127.93$.
-The masses of the weak gauge bosons are set to be $M_Z = 91.1880$ GeV and $M_W = 80.3692$ GeV \cite{ParticleDataGroup:2024cfk} with the corresponding total decay widths of $\Gamma_Z = 2.4955$ GeV.
+The masses of the weak gauge bosons are set to be $M_Z = 91.1880$ GeV and $M_W = 80.3692$ GeV \cite{ParticleDataGroup:2024cfk} with the corresponding total decay widths of the $Z$ boson, $\Gamma_Z = 2.4955$ GeV.
 The Weinberg angle is then given by $\text{sin}^2\theta_\text{w} = (1 - m_W^2/m_Z^2)$.
 This corresponds to the weak coupling $G_F \simeq 1.2043993808\times 10^{-5} \text{ GeV}^{-2}$.
 The mass of the Higgs boson is set to $M_H = 125.2$ GeV.

-In the gluon fusion channel, only the top quark contribution is considered at the lowest order, with the top quark pole mass set to $m_t = 172.57$ GeV.
-For this case, we chose the pole mass of the bottom quark to be $m_b = 4.78$ GeV.
+In the gluon fusion channel, only the top-quark contribution is considered at the lowest order, with the top-quark pole mass set to $m_t = 172.57$ GeV.
+We also chose the pole mass of the bottom quark to be $m_b = 4.78$ GeV.
 The unphysical renormalization ($\mur$) and factorization scales ($\muf$) are set to the invariant mass ($Q$) of the $ZH$ pair.
-The scale uncertainties are estimated by simultaneously varying these unphysical scales in the range $[Q/2, 2Q]$ keeping the constraint $|\,\text{ln}(\mu_R/\mu_F)\,| < \text{ln}\,4$ (known as the 7-point scale uncertainty) and taking the maximum absolute deviation of the cross-section from that obtained with the central scale choice.
-To estimate the impact of the higher order corrections from FO and resummation, we define the following ratios of the cross-sections,
+The scale uncertainties are estimated by simultaneously varying these unphysical scales in the range $[Q/2, 2Q]$ keeping the constraint $|\,\text{ln}(\mu_R/\mu_F)\,| < \text{ln}\,4$ (known as the seven-point scale uncertainty) and taking the maximum absolute deviation of the cross section from that obtained with the central scale choice.
+To estimate the impact of the higher-order corrections from FO and resummation, we define the following ratios of the cross sections: